How to Resolve “Gmail is Out of Space” Issue?

 Although for users who are actively using all these service applications, 15GB might get full within a short notice.
 When this limit exceeds, you’ll get an error message saying, “Gmail Quota Exceeded,” and then you won’t be able to send or receive emails.
 This will obviously become a roadblock in ongoing and smooth communication and eventually hamper the work.
 So, it’s important to manage your Gmail storage.
 Here, we will be discussing some ways that can help you to manage Gmail storage.

 To manage your Gmail account storage, it’s necessary to first understand how the storage space distribution looks currently since it is distributed among Gmail, Google Photos, and Google Drive.
 To analyze the Gmail storage, follow these steps:

 - Go to the Drive storage page and select “View details.”
 You’ll be able to see the total storage and the used storage of your Gmail Account like this:Now, you know which service is using the larger part of the storage.
 So, you can easily free space from that service.

 Download Kernel Gmail Backup tool to backup Gmail account emails to Outlook PST and other file formats to resolve your “Gmail is out of space issue” easily.

 Solution to Resolve “Gmail is Out of Space” Issue

-Since June 1, 2021, Google changed its storage policy related to Google Photos, and now new data will be occupying the same 15 GB space meant for all applications.
+On June 1, 2021, Google changed its storage policy related to Google Photos, and since then,new data will be occupying the same 15 GB space meant for all applications under that Google account itself.
 Now Gmail will also become affected due to it, and there will be storage issues like the mentioned error.